Together or apart?

 Disadvantages of separation in school

 It is important to recognize that decisions about separation cannot be based on just one consideration.
-The following ten issue are factors that may have to be discussed.
+The following ten issues are factors that may have to be discussed.

 The Australian Twins in School Survey and the UK survey revealed that many teachers had strong ideas about why separation may be valuable for multiples.
 While such common views appear to be very sensible, there is no research evidence to support them.
 They may apply to particular sets of multiples, but not to multiples in general.